The Increasing Need for Online Crime and Cybercrime Investigations

 Forensics Specialist in Cybercrime Investigations

 Our cybercrime investigators have the global expertise and resources needed for cybercrime investigations.
-We use a full range of investigative strategies to investigate cybercrime and identify anonymous users behind cybercrimes.
+For an investigation of cyber crimes, we use a full range of investigative strategies to investigate cybercrime and identify anonymous users behind cybercrimes.

 Alternatively, you can submit a report of an internet-enabled crime with the Internet Crime Complaint Center (IC3).